JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

 More specifically, the following talks are planned:

 - Introductory talk (10min) from an expert in the field of reachability analysis and cyber-physical systems.
 Non Julia-specific.
+(To be announced).

 - Five (20min) talks from scientists and Julia package developers: